Understanding Exotic Pet

 Health - A hedgehog that feels under the weather will likely not want to be disturbed.

-the calmest, healthiest parents before pairing, increases the chances that they will pass on some of their behavioral traits
+By carefully selecting the calmest, healthiest parents before pairing, increases the chances that they will pass on some of

-it is fully weaned from its’ mother.
-If a hedgehog has not been handled from a young age, you will need to slowly begin
+even before it is fully weaned from its’ mother.
+If a hedgehog has not been handled from a young age, you will need

-visiting him more and more each day with offerings of food as a bribe.
-When they are comfortable with your presence (voice
+to slowly begin visiting him more and more each day with offerings of food as a bribe.
+When they are comfortable with your

-and smell) they will likely become friendlier and actually start looking forward to your visits.
-"This takes patience".
+presence (voice and smell) they will likely become friendlier and actually start looking forward to your visits.
+"This takes